SystemsApproach/aether-onramp/README.md

 ```

 Once complete, `kubectl` will show the `cattle-fleet-system` namespace  running.
-All that's left is to type the following command to "activate" Fleet:
+All that's left is to type the following command to activate Fleet:

 ```
     kubectl apply -f deploy.yaml